3 ANOVA and other tests on the LM

 F-statistic: 19.37 on 3 and 174 DF, p-value: 6.95e-11

-We have correlations between variables and an interaction, so should run a type II or III Anova, for III you should center predictors:
+We have correlations between variables and an interaction, so per default, we should probably run a type II or III Anova.
+Note that for type III, you should center predictors to reduce collinearities (and thus shared fractions between main effects and interactions):

 plantHeight$stemp = scale(plantHeight$temp, scale = FALSE) # only center variable